 Paris Christmas Market in front of Hotel de Ville

-The spectacular Hôtel de Ville Christmas Market wins the prize (if there were one) as "most beautiful" this year thanks to the gorgeous light show bathing the building's neo-Renaissance facade with falling snowflakes dancing across a brilliant blue background.
+The spectacular Hôtel de Ville Christmas Market wins the prize (if there were one) as "most beautiful" thanks to the gorgeous light show across the building's neo-Renaissance facade.

 Carousel at Hotel de Ville Christmas Market - that's the BHV department store in the backgound